 Use of confirmation bias in marketing

 Marketers are not scientists, but they have learned to use the science of psychology to their advantage over the years.
-It’s not very clear who started the practice, but there are instances from 1875 when the Chicago Daily Tribune was priced at 1-cent to attract more readers, and eventually, more advertisers as the circulation of the newspaper grew.
-By the time WWI ended, publishers and advertisers realized that marketing was about buyers, not sellers and they needed to understand the behavior and preferences of the buyers in order to cut across the noise.
+It’s not very clear who started the practice.
+But there are instances from 1875 when the Chicago Daily Tribune was priced at 1-cent to attract more readers.
+Eventually, more advertisers as the circulation of the newspaper grew.
+By the time WWI ended, publishers and advertisers realized that marketing was about buyers, not sellers.
+And they needed to understand the behavior and preferences of the buyers in order to cut across the noise.

 Applying confirmation bias in branding

 A little over six decades after WWI, Apple Inc. became the second consumer brand after Ford Motor Company to create a cult status for itself.
 The brand commands an unmatched fan following around the world.
 Because Steve Jobs saw what everyone else missed on during the early days of development of the personal computer concept.
 While IBM and Microsoft focused themselves on function alone, Apple focused on form and function.